Otsikow/bridge-study-global/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/features/custom-domain#custom-domain)

+## Final Integration Checklist

+At the end of your prompt sessions, instruct your AI builder:

+“Verify:

+- All pages use consistent layout and typography.
+- Admin navigation is protected by role check.
+- Supabase tables are properly connected (profiles, agents, universities, applications, audit_logs, notifications).
+- Dark mode, language switching, and data export work globally.
+- Zoe AI insights render dynamically using cached analytics.”